cn0047/stash/ed/go/README.md

 * the stack - functions parameters, local variables allocated on the stack.
   Each goroutine has its own stack.
-  Goroutine stacks are allocated on the heap.
+  Goroutine stacks are allocated on the heap (‼️).
   If the stack needs to grow then heap operations (allocate new, copy old to new, free old) will occur.

 * the heap - does not have a single partition of allocated and free regions, set of of free regions.